open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     applies to [synchronous Instruments](./api.md#synchronous-instrument).
   * The `aggregation` (optional) to be used.
 If not provided, a default aggregation will be applied by the SDK.
 The default aggregation is a TODO.
-  * The `exemplar_reservoir` to use for storing exemplars.
+  * The `exemplar_reservoir` (optional) to use for storing exemplars.
-    The exact parameters are TODO pending further aggregator specification.
+    This should be a factory or callback similar to aggregation which allows different reservoirs to be chosen by the aggregation.

 The SDK SHOULD use the following logic to determine how to process Measurements made with an Instrument: